 Since coming to ABC11, Andrea has covered multiple breaking news stories including the 2017 Charlottesville protests, the Charleston church shooting, 2016 presidential and vice presidential candidates' campaign stops for Hillary Clinton and Tim Kaine, Hurricanes Arthur and Maria that impacted the Carolina coast, and the aftermath of the historic downtown Raleigh fire.

 Andrea's North Carolina roots run deep.
-She comes to the Triangle from WNCT-TV (CBS) in Greenville, NC where she spent four years covering the news "Down East."
-In the beginning, Andrea was out in the field, reporting a wide array of stories including a double murder trial, Hurricane Irene ravaging much of eastern North Carolina, and holding lawmakers accountable for state budget cuts to education.
+She came to the Triangle from WNCT-TV (CBS) in Greenville, NC where she spent four years covering the news "Down East."
+Andrea spent two of those years as WNCT's morning anchor and noon anchor, producer.

 Andrea is a proud graduate of UNC-Chapel Hill, where she earned her BA in Journalism and Mass Communication, and a second major in Political Science.
 She served on the university's cheerleading team all four of her years at Carolina.
 Her most memorable moment was cheering on Roy's Boys at the 2009 National Championship in Detroit.
 Go Heels!

-When she isn't in the newsroom, Andrea enjoys spending time with her husband, Steven.
-She is also an avid painter; you can usually find her in front of a canvas with paint brush and pallet in hand.
+When Andrea isn't in the newsroom, she enjoys painting; you can usually find her in front of a canvas with paint brush and pallet in hand.